• NecoJobs Logo - Nepal's Leading Job Portal

 Currently, not all doctors receive bonuses, and the distribution is uneven.
 Around 67% of doctors received a bonus last year, typically ranging from 5% to 9% of their annual salary, based on their performance and the policies of their employer.
 However, about 33% of doctors did not receive any bonus at all, highlighting a significant gap in how extra compensation is awarded.
 Ensuring fair and consistent bonus distribution could help improve morale and make the medical profession in Nepal more attractive for both current and future doctors.

-Conclusion and Future Opportunities
+Career Growth and Future Opportunities

 Frequently Asked Questions